wireapp/wire-ios/README.md

 # wire-ios-data-model

 This framework is part of Wire iOS SyncEngine.
-Visit [iOS SyncEngine repository](http://github.com/wireapp/zmessaging-cocoa) for an overview of the architecture.

-The wire-ios-data-model framework contains our Core Data model and entity classes.
+Additional documentation is available in the [Wire iOS wiki](https://github.com/wireapp/wire-ios/wiki).

-### How to build
+## How to build

 This framework is using Carthage to manage its dependencies.
 To pull the dependencies binaries, `run carthage bootstrap --platform ios`.